microsoft/OpenAPI.NET.CSharpAnnotations/README.md

 ![C# Annotation Document Generator](docs/images/banner.png "Convert /// C# Comments --> OpenAPI.NET")

 # Convert C# Annotations to OpenAPI.NET [Preview]
 [Disclaimer: This repository is in a preview state.
-Expect to see some iterating as we work towards the final release candidate slated for late summer 2018.
+Expect to see some iterating as we work towards the final release candidate slated for January 2019.
 Feedback is welcome!]

 ### Welcome!